-3) System for ensuring the efficient execution of duties by directors of subsidiaries

-- Consolidated subsidiaries shall ensure the autonomy and independence of management and formulate an annual plan in accordance with the Group's policies.
+- 3) System for ensuring the efficient execution of duties by directors of subsidiaries - Consolidated subsidiaries shall ensure the autonomy and independence of management and formulate an annual plan in accordance with the Group's policies.
 The targets and responsibilities of each company shall be clarified and efforts shall be made to attain the intended performance targets through the analyses of variances between budget estimates and actual results.
 Consolidated subsidiaries shall establish Board of Directors regulations and convene meetings of the Board of Directors to deliberate on and resolve important matters concerning management and monitor the state of the execution of duties.
 Moreover, details on the execution of duties shall be prescribed in the various types of internal company regulations and efficiency shall be raised. - 4) System for ensuring compliance with laws and the Articles of Incorporation in the execution of duties by Directors and employees Consolidated subsidiaries shall ensure the proper execution of business operations by the functioning of self-cleansing mechanisms through the execution of business operations that are in accordance with the Mission Statement.
-Consolidated subsidiaries shall strive to enhance their compliance systems and ensure the execution of business operations is in compliance with laws and the Articles of Incorporation by taking such measures as raising awareness through continuous compliance education, setting up internal audit offices within each company to improve business operations, and properly applying the internal reporting system established by the Company and shared by consolidated subsidiaries. - 5) Other systems for ensuring proper operations of the Group consisting of the Company and its subsidiaries The Company's Office of Auditors shall receive reports on the results of internal audits implemented at each consolidated subsidiary by internal auditing offices established at each consolidated subsidiary.
-Additionally, it shall implement regular audits of consolidated subsidiaries as well as audit the state of compliance with laws and regulations and provide necessary guidance. - f) Matters regarding employees assisting Corporate Auditors when requested by Corporate Auditors When a Corporate Auditor makes such a request, an appropriate employee shall be appointed from the Business Administration Headquarters and assigned to a concurrent position as an employee assisting the Corporate Auditor. - g) Matters concerning the independence of such employees from Directors as mentioned in the preceding item and matters related to ensuring the effectiveness of instructions from the Corporate Auditor to the relevant employees
+Consolidated subsidiaries shall strive to enhance their compliance systems and ensure the execution of business operations is in compliance with laws and the Articles of Incorporation by taking such measures as raising awareness through continuous compliance education, setting up internal audit offices within each company to improve business operations, and properly applying the internal reporting system established by the Company and shared by consolidated subsidiaries. - 5) Other systems for ensuring proper operations of the Group consisting of the Company and its subsidiaries

+The Company's Office of Auditors shall receive reports on the results of internal audits implemented at each consolidated subsidiary by internal auditing offices established at each consolidated subsidiary.
+Additionally, it shall implement regular audits of consolidated subsidiaries as well as audit the state of compliance with laws and regulations and provide necessary guidance. - f) Matters regarding employees assisting Audit & Supervisory Board Members when requested by Audit & Supervisory Board Members - When a Audit & Supervisory Board Member makes such a request, an appropriate employee shall be appointed from the Business Administration Headquarters and assigned to a concurrent position as an employee assisting the Audit & Supervisory Board Member. - g) Matters concerning the independence of such employees from Directors as mentioned in the preceding item and matters related to ensuring the effectiveness of instructions from the Audit & Supervisory Board Member to the relevant employees

-Concerning the determination of matters related to the delegation of authority over personnel matters to the relevant employee as mentioned in the previous item, the independence of such employees from Directors shall be ensured by obtaining the prior consent of the Corporate Auditor.
+Concerning the determination of matters related to the delegation of authority over personnel matters to the relevant employee as mentioned in the previous item, the independence of such employees from Directors shall be ensured by obtaining the prior consent of the Audit & Supervisory Board Member.

-Effectiveness shall be ensured by establishing a structure under which the Corporate Auditor provides direct instructions to and receives reports from the relevant employee.
+Effectiveness shall be ensured by establishing a structure under which the Audit & Supervisory Board Member provides direct instructions to and receives reports from the relevant employee.

-- h) System regarding reporting to the Corporate Auditors - 1) System for reporting to Corporate Auditors by Directors and employees

-A system shall be established that enables Corporate Auditors to receive reports from Directors and employees on the state of the execution of duties.
-At the same time, collaboration and coordination with internal departments carrying out audits shall be strengthened.

-2) System that enables directors, auditors, employees and other employees executing business operations of consolidated subsidiaries, as well as parties receiving reports from these persons, to report to the Corporate Auditors
+- h) System regarding reporting to the Audit & Supervisory Board Members - 1) System for reporting to Audit & Supervisory Board Members by Directors and employees A system shall be established that enables Audit & Supervisory Board Members to receive reports from Directors and employees on the state of the execution of duties.
+At the same time, collaboration and coordination with internal departments carrying out audits shall be strengthened. - 2) System that enables directors, Audit & Supervisory Board Members, employees and other employees executing business operations of consolidated subsidiaries, as well as parties receiving reports from these persons, to report to the Audit & Supervisory Board Members